 What Organisations Does the Notifiable Data Breach Scheme Apply To?

-The NDB applies to organisations that are subject to the Privacy Act 1988 (Cth).
-This includes companies and not-for-profit organisations that have an annual turnover of $3,000,000 or more, and all health care providers, credit reporting agencies, entities that trade in personal information, and those that are recipients of tax file numbers and most Government agencies (Entities).
+The NDB applies to organisations subject to the Privacy Act 1988 (Cth).
+This includes companies and not-for-profit organisations with an annual turnover of $3,000,000 or more, all health care providers, credit reporting agencies, entities that trade in personal information, and those that are recipients of tax file numbers and most Government agencies (Entities).

 What Constitutes a Notifiable Data Breach?